Ashbury, New South Wales

 Ashbury is a suburb in the Inner West of Sydney, in the state of New South Wales, Australia.
 It lies in the local government area of City of Canterbury-Bankstown with some areas in the Inner West Council and is about 10 kilometres south-west of the Sydney central business district.
-The postcode is 2193, the same as neighboring Canterbury and Hurlstone Park.
+The postcode is 2193, the same as neighbouring Canterbury and Hurlstone Park.

 Ashbury is mostly residential and has no commercial centre, although there are a few shops on King Street.
 Its major landmark is Peace Park, the highest point in the Canterbury local government area.
-Ashbury derived its name from the two neighboring suburbs Ashfield and Canterbury.
+Ashbury derived its name from the two neighbouring suburbs Ashfield and Canterbury.
 It is near Canterbury Park Racecourse.

 History

 Before the British colony at Sydney, the Ashbury area was home to the Wangal and Cadigal people, clans of the Darug tribe.
 After pressure from colonists, the British administration began subdividing land in the area surrounding the Sydney settlement and granting it to colonists.
 The first land grant in the area was 100 acre made to Reverend Richard Johnson (1753-1827), the colony's first chaplain.

 The land that extended over Ashbury was known as Canterbury Vale.
 When it was sold to Lieutenant William Cox in 1800, it covered 600 acre.
 It was then sold to Robert Campbell (1769–1846) in 1803 when it covered 900 acre and then proceeded to purchase more land to Liverpool Road.
 The estate passed onto his son-in-law Arthur Jefferey and was eventually split up.
 This area then became known as Goodlet's Bush, after an early settler, John Hay Goodlet.
 In 1878 Goodlet had bought Canterbury House, which had been built by Arthur Jeffreys.

 The South Ashfield Brickworks (later called the Ashbury Brickyard) opened in 1910 from the site of what is now Peace Park.
 Widescale housing development of the area began in 1919.
 A primary school began taking students in 1924 and in 1926 changed its name from South Ashfield to Ashbury Public School, leading to the area adopting its own identity.
 A non-official post office was established on King St in the same year.
 "Ashbury" combines the names of the two nearby towns of Ashfield and Canterbury, although Ashbury itself is also the name of several villages in the British Isles.